What Are The 20 Most Visited Cities in the World?

 A study by Mastercard has yielded the Global Destinations Cities Index (pdf).
-It ranks cities based off total international overnight visitor arrivals and cross-border spending.
+It ranks cities based on total international overnight visitor arrivals and cross-border spending.
 By understanding international travel patterns and studying how it affects urban economies, the index can also predict visitor growth for the following year.

 The review puts Bangkok as the most visited city in the world, with approximately 22 million international visitors.
-More detailed studies reveal visitor patterns, such as an average of 4.7 nights stay and average spending of USD $173 daily.
+More detailed studies reveal visitor patterns, such as an average of 4.7 nights stay and an average spending of USD $173 daily.

 The famous Bali is also on the charts at the 19th spot, totaling 8.26 million international visitors.
 Its diverse regions and moody aesthetics prove to be popular among social media users; search for Bali on Instagram and you’ll be flooded with stunning photos.

 Paris, a solid holiday destination, continues to lead alongside Bangkok and London at 2nd place.
 This stresses how visitors seek cities that offer business opportunities, varied attractions, and distinct cultures.
 With 19.10 million international visitors, Paris is expected to host similar numbers in the coming year.